Mothers Who Kill Their Children: A Discussion About Justice

-A back problem that requires boring exercises found me choosing a bad time to try to watch the telly.
-Since everything else was trash I thought I would catch up on the latest in childrens programming. ...
+A back problem requiring boring exercises found me choosing a bad time to try to watch the telly.
+Since everything else was trash I thought I would catch up on the latest in children's programming. ...

 - South Carolina Governor's Office: What a Character